 Will everyone else see when I’m using a Harvest + Slack slash command?

 All of our slash commands respect your privacy.
 Only you can see your messages about starting and stopping timers and checking another teammate’s status.
 Budget reports are initially shown only to you and will only be shared with the channel if you click the Share to Channel button.

 Who can use the status command to see what another teammate is working on?

 When Administrators use the status command in Slack, they can see the project and task that someone else is currently tracking time to and the timer’s duration.
 Managers and Members will see the duration of another teammate’s running timer.
 Our hope is that everyone on the team will be able to use this command to avoid interrupting someone who’s concentrating on a task.

 Who can view and share a project budget report?

-Administrators and Managers can use the budget command for viewing a budget report for a project.
+Administrators and Managers can use the budget command to view a budget report for a project.
 If they choose to share that report, anyone in the channel will be able to see it, even Members in Harvest and Slack members who aren’t in the connected Harvest account.

 Can I link more than one Harvest account to a single Slack workspace, or more than one Slack workspace to a single Harvest account?